bourumir-wyngs/serde-yaml-bw/README.md

 serde_yaml = { package = "serde_yaml_bw", version = "1.0.0" }
 ```

-If you do not like this renaming, simply specify the dependency the usual way.
-In this case you will need to adjust
+If you're not in favor of this renaming, you can specify the dependency in the usual manner.
+However, in this case you
-the package references in your source code, we are really not sure yet if this is preferred.
+will need to update the package references in your source code accordingly.
+We are still uncertain if this is the
+preferred approach.

 So far it may be little need for you to do this as all changes we have so far are increments of the minor versions in
 dependent packages and some additional tests.
 But if the project would get some bug fixes, this may change.

 Release notes are available under [GitHub releases].